Cancer - protecting yourself

 - People forget or do not think they need to put on sun cream in the summer

 - young people and adults are using sun beds too often which can increase your risk of melanoma before 35 by 75 per cent.

 Skin cancer from sunbed use

 A study of 15-18 year old girls found that their desire to get a tan overcame any misgivings about the potential health risks.
 (Cancer Research UK, Jan 2013).

-- It is also good to be aware of checking your breasts for unusual lumps (this relates to guys and gals) by carrying out self examinations at around the same time each month.
-You can read more on The Mix.
+Be aware of checking your breasts for unusual lumps (this relates to guys and gals) by carrying out self examination at around the same time each month.
+You can read more about how to do this on The Mix website.

 You may have heard about the HPV (human papilloma virus) vaccination?
 This is offered to girls aged 12- 13 to protect against cervical cancer.